UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ### Adapting stimuli
 - Open the file `stimuli.js` in your plain text editor.
-- There is a list, called LIST_GROUP1:
+- Note, there is a list, called LIST_1:

 ```javacript
 const LIST_1 = [